 Ashley Busing has been an active METRO member for 10 years.
 She started attending meetings shortly after moving to NYC after completing a Bachelor's in Psychology at University of South Florida in her hometown Tampa, FL.
 She moved to NYC to be in the I/O Psychology PhD program at Baruch College.
 At Baruch, she taught undergraduate courses in Introductory Psychology, I/O Psychology, and Theories of Personality and received her degree in 2008.
 She currently works for the New York State Unified Court System in the Office of Court Research.
 Ashley has been a senior analyst for over 9 years using business intelligence, analytics, and reporting to stay on top of organizational trends and performance.
 She soon hopes to broaden her analytic skills and work in Human Resources, Organizational Development, and Talent Management.
 In her spare time, she loves dancing ballet and performs in shows doing classical ballet pieces 3 times a year.

 Ethan Rothstein is METRO's web manager.
 He has a degree in Clinical Psychology from Tufts University and is currently a doctoral student in industrial and organizational psychology at Baruch College and The Graduate Center, CUNY.
 While at Baruch, he has conducted research on work and family, leadership, motivation, and occupational health psychology.
-Ethan has also worked as an intern for the Talent Development Unit for the United Nations Development Program.
-His team's focus was on career management.
+Ethan also currently works at Aon in the Assessment & Selection team, and previously interned with the United Nations Development Program in the Talent Development Unit.

 Julia Leone is METRO's food coordinator.
 She has a degree in Psychology from the University of Arizona and is a current doctoral student and social chair of industrial and organizational psychology at Baruch College and The Graduate Center, CUNY.
 Her research interests include linguistic ostracism and unethical decision making.